How to Combat Decision Fatigue: 5 Life Areas to Streamline for Less Stress

 If you’re new to capsule wardrobes, check out Courtney Carver’s Project 333.

-If putting complete outfits together stresses you out because you never know what works, it may be time to look into something like the base and seasonal capsule wardrobes from Alison at Outfit Formulas.
+If putting complete outfits together stresses you out because you never know what works, it may be time to read An Imperfect Wardrobe about how to curate a wardrobe that works for you.

 If you’re a fashionista and still want to avoid decision fatigue, take time to completely plan your daily wardrobe for the week on Sunday.
 Assemble your outfits, including shoes and accessories, and have everything ready to go for the week.